sagemathinc/cocalc/notes/july2013-push.md

 - [ ] (2:00?) rename/copy/move a file:  'Something my students have complained about: after clicking an "Rename file", a box appears around the name of the file.
 It is then tempting to click inside of that box (or triple click, even), but if you try this, you are taken to the file itself.
 I was confused by this behavior at first, too.
 It would perhaps at least be nice if after clicking on "Rename file", there was an easy way to delete the long default file name. ' (Dave Perkinson)
 - [ ] (2:00?) improve how search in a doc works!  -- https://mail.google.com/mail/u/0/?shva=1#inbox/13ff8a0b89d4684a
 - [ ] (1:30?) terminal -- firefox copy/paste (requested by everybody)
-- [ ] (0:30?) create new project -- the "OK" button, etc., might not be visible, and there is no way to scroll (Crystal)
 - [ ] (1:00?) if connection to hub goes down, then reconnects, the tooltip about which hub we're connected to (in the top right) doesn't get updated properly
 - [ ] (0:30?)
 Still some mathjax + markdown issues... e.g.,  This doesn't work
     %md